naruthk/react-unit-testing/README.md

 ## 6. Tips and Tricks

-Visit the [Tips and Tricks section](./Tips-Tricks.md) for more detail
+Visit the [Tips and Tricks section](Tips-Tricks.md) for more detail.